ouchitaikoproject/OuchiTaikoProject/README.md

 ---

-### **<u>F5.
-Assemble Drum Faceplates to Rear Baseplate </u>**
+#### **<u>H5.
+Assemble Drum Faceplates to Rear Baseplate</u>**

 Now assemble the rest of the drum structure by feeding the 14 **M6x18 bolts** on the bottom of the 4 drum faces through base plate holes of the rear baseplate.
 It will only fit one way.
 Secure the drum faces against the baseplate by screwing the **M6 knobs** onto the exposed bolts.
 Tighten them a little more finger-tight.

 <div align="center">
 <img src="images/Pictures/boltsthrough1.jpg" width="350px" style="display: block; margin: 0 auto;">